 Strip lights are not often used in homes but can be a good choice for places where bright light is required, such as in kitchens or above bathroom mirrors.
 A modern slim tube fitted in a good reflector mounting is the most efficient option.

 LEDs are simple solid state electronic devices that allow electricity to flow through them in one direction to produce a small amount of light.

 Bulbs for domestic use contain a large number of LEDs so that a bright enough light is emitted.
 LED replacements are available for most light fittings, and are particularly suitable for replacing spotlights and dimmable lights and more and more options for LED main ceiling bulb replacements are coming on to the market.

 LED prices have come down a lot over the last few years and now offer the best value for money.

 A dark lamp shade can absorb some of the light a bulb emits which can reduce the efficiency of your lighting.
 You can save energy and money by using transparent shades or fittings that you regularly clean.

 Light fittings with a reflective inside can increase efficiency if concentrated, directional light is required.
 Spotlight fittings often have this reflective inside.
 Halogen spotlights and LEDs do not require a reflective fitting as the reflective surface is incorporated into halogen bulbs while LEDs give out directional light by default.

 Some light fittings are designed to be used with CFLs only, however the tube-only CFL that you need for these fittings is more expensive by comparison to ordinary CFLs.

-All traditional incandescent bulbs have been banned within the EU, as part of a shift towards more efficient technology and by September 2016 some of the least efficient halogen bulbs will be banned, with other lower performing halogens expected to be banned by 2018.
+All traditional incandescent bulbs have been banned within the EU, as part of a shift towards more efficient technology with other lower performing halogens expected to be banned by 2018.
 An increase in efficiency and decrease in the cost of LED bulbs over the last few years has helped ease this transition.